Gibe/Umbraco-Link-Picker/README.md

 }
 </pre>

-If you are using dynamic, you can use this:
+If you are using dynamic, you can access the JSON data like this:

 <pre>
 // return url